clairepeng0808/claire-clothing/README.md

 # claire-clothing
-An e-commerce website for a clothing store
+An e-commerce website for a clothing store.